joshstephenson/GCD-CourseProject/README.md

 ## Step 0.
 Locate or Download and unzip data

-The first thing the script does is look for the existence of data.zip.
-If it's not found, it will be downloaded from `https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip` and unzipped in the current working directory.
+The first thing the script does is look for a folder named "UCI HAR Dataset" in the current working directory.
+If that is not found, it looks for a file called data.zip.
+If that is still not found, it will be downloaded from `https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip` and unzipped in the current working directory to the folder "UCI HAR Dataset"

 The internal function that does this is called `locateOrRetrieveDataIfNecessary()` which requires no arguments.